Blade Requirements for the Best EDC Folding Knife

 The glass filled nylon grip also meets the standards of what a great EDC knife needs to have in the way of gripability.
 The linear blade lock also means it's got a top notch lock, it's not going to stay locked forever, but the odds are better with the linear lock.

 Most of the complaints about this knife are that the blade assist kicks the bucket pretty early, but for a knife that's less than $50 you can't expect too much.
 Other than that this is a great quality knife that will last you for quite a few years if you take care of it.
-Click here to get yours.

 Al Mar Mini Sere 2000

-The Al Mar SERE 2000 is an functional knife that's been around for quite a while, and was designed specifically for use in the Army’s Survival, Evasion, Resistance, and Escape program, which explains the name SERE.
+The Al Mar SERE 2000 is a functional knife that's been around for quite a while, and was designed specifically for use in the Army’s Survival, Evasion, Resistance, and Escape program, which explains the name SERE.
 This knife has been a top pick for an EDC knife by working class heroes, including Army special forces.
 This, however, is not the knife that they use.

 This is the Mini SERE 2000, a smaller version of the original that's meant to blend into your everyday carry routine.
 Does it compare to the military version?
 Absolutely it does!
 The 3-inch blade is of the VG-10 steel variety, which is both strong and easy to sharpen, and is a lot less likely to break at the tip.